It Takes So Little to Change So Much: Investigating the Robustness of a Danish Voting Advice Algorithm: Quantifying the robustness of the Kandidattest

 \subsection{The impact of single modifications}

-Using $\delta = 1, 2, 3$, we edit each individual weight in the algorithm and measure what happens to the top-ranked outcomes (Fig.~\ref{fig:fig1}b).
-Fig.~\ref{fig:fig3}a shows the results for candidate level outcomes, split up according to question importance, score distance weights, and different values of $\delta$.
-We find that even marginal modification of $\delta =1$ can have large consequences.
-Independent of whether a question is marked as important, neutral, or not important a change to zero-distance weights ($w(d=0) + \delta$, the weight added to the total weighted distance when a user's answer aligns with a political candidate) results in respectively 27\%, 25\%, and 23\% of outcomes being different.
+Using $\delta = 1, 2, 3$, we edit each individual weight in the algorithm (Fig.~\ref{fig:fig2}b) and measure what happens to the top-ranked outcomes.
+Fig.~\ref{fig:fig3}a shows the results for candidate level outcomes for `random users', split up according to question importance, score distance weights, and different values of $\delta$.
+We find that even a marginal modification of $\delta =1$ can have large consequences.
+Independent of whether we change the weights for `important', `neutral', or `not important' questions, a change to zero-distance weights ($w(d=0) + \delta$, the weight added to the total weighted distance when a user's answer aligns with a political candidate) results in respectively 27\%, 25\%, and 23\% of outcomes being different.
+These are significant changes considering we assign question importances at random for `random users', meaning only approximately one third of question will be marked as, for example, `important'.
 Unsurprisingly we find that larger $\delta$-values of $2$ and $3$ only increase the amount of outcomes being changed.
-Interestingly changes to $w(d=1)$ have slightly larger impact on outcomes, but as distances increase the amount of changed outcomes decreases.
-Nonetheless, Fig.~\ref{fig:fig3}a illustrates that even small changes can greatly influence which political candidate users are matched with.
+Interestingly, changes to $w(d=1)$ have marginally larger impact on outcomes, but as distances increase the amount of changed outcomes decreases again.
+This is a byproduct of the Likert scale employed in the \textit{Kandidattest} and our synthetic user generation strategy, where score-distances of $1$ are more likely to be observed compared to distances of $0$.
+For example, if a political candidate answers $3$ for a question a random user is more likely to have a score-distance $d=1$ by either answering $2$ or $4$, compared to $d=0$ where the answer has to be exact.
+As such, changes to $w(d=1)$ will have slightly larger impacts on changed outcomes.
+Nonetheless, Fig.~\ref{fig:fig3}a illustrates that a small changes to any of the weights can greatly influence which political candidate users are matched with.

 For the case of political parties, Fig.~\ref{fig:fig3}b shows qualitatively similar patterns, although less extreme.
-It shows that a large fraction of the changed outcomes in Fig.~\ref{fig:fig3}a occurred between candidates from the same parties.
-However, modifying $w(d=0)$ with $\delta=1$ still results in approximately 8-10\% of the outcomes (depending on question importance) to change.
+It shows that a large fraction of the changed outcomes in Fig.~\ref{fig:fig3}a occur between candidates from the same parties.
+However, modifying $w(d=0)$ with $\delta=1$ still changes approximately 7-9\% of outcomes (depending on question importance).
 This is disturbingly high.
+Near identical patterns were found for the 2022 general version of the \textit{Kandidattest}.
+For example, $\delta=1$ is associated with 4\% to 28\% changed outcomes when looking at candidates level mismatches - depending on the modified weighted distance and its importance level - and 1\% to 10\% when looking at party level mismatches.